QuinnNgo97/Project-AdventureWorks-Product-Performance/README.md

-# AdventureWorks Sales Performance Dashboard
+# AdventureWorks Product Performance Dashboard
 ## Project Background

 The Product Manager at AdventureWorks has requested a new approach to internet sales reporting, transitioning from static reports to dynamic, visual dashboards.
 They seeks a comprehensive understanding of product performance, including insights into product sales, regional preferences, and trends over time.